letsrockit/public/qmfuam8-python-production-engineer.md

-## Python Production Engineer
+## Backend Engineer (Senior, Python)
-#### Redwood City, Ca
+#### Redwood City, CA

 ### Quick Summary
 We’re a rapidly growing team of big thinkers and big doers.
 We don’t just talk about things, we make them happen – in record time.
-We’re looking for people with passion, a point of view, and a go-getter mentality to become a part of the amazing work we are doing here at Banjo.
+We’re looking for people with passion, a point of view, and a go-getter mentality to become a part of the amazing work we are doing.
 Our team is motivated by challenges and dreams big.
-If that sounds like you, Banjo might just be the perfect fit.
+If that sounds like you, our company might just be the perfect fit.
 And if you’re a crack shot with a Nerf gun, or know how to duck and cover, even better.

-###Job Description
+### Job Description
 +  We are looking for a data engineer responsible for the development and maintenance of critical data processing and classification pipelines.
 + Your primary focus will be developing new systems and services while leveraging cutting edge data science and machine learning technologies.
 + You will be working alongside other engineers and developers working on different layers of the infrastructure.
 Therefore, a commitment to collaborative problem solving, sophisticated design, and the creation of quality products is essential.